jramos-br/node-minitrace/README.md

 # node-minitrace
-NodeJs package to print trace messages to the console using lazy write.
+Monorepo with NodeJs packages to print trace messages to the console using lazy write.